zhou-yg/tarat/README.md

 # tarot

-a simple busness description DSL for frontend and serverless
+maybe a useless simple busness description DSL for frontend and serverless